-On July 26, 2005, in light of the en banc ruling in Edward H. Phillips v.
-AWH Corporation, we filed a request for reconsideration by the court of its summary judgment ruling.
+On September 20, 2005, the Judge presiding over the case withdrew his order of summary infringement and agreed to reconsider his conclusions from the Markman, which is a pretrial hearing often used in patent infringement cases.
+The new Markman hearing occurred on October 3, 2005 and the hearing-on-summary judgments of infringement is scheduled for November 14, 2005.
 In addition, the U.S. Patent and Trademark Office has determined that a substantial new question of patentability exists and has granted our request that the '148 patent be reexamined.
 After investigating and analyzing the Cimcore-Romer infringement claims, we believe that they are without merit, and we plan to continue to defend against them vigorously.
 In the event of an adverse ruling in the Cimcore-Romer litigation, however, we could be required to pay substantial damages, cease the manufacturing, use and sale of any infringing products, discontinue the use of certain processes or obtain a license, if available, from Cimcore-Romer with royalty payment obligations by us.
 An adverse decision in the Cimcore-Romer case could materially and adversely affect our financial condition and results of operations.
 At this time, however, the Company cannot estimate the potential impact, if any, that might result from this suit, and therefore, no provision has been made to cover such expense.
+The Company has spent approximately \$0.8 million in legal fees in the first nine months of 2005 in connection with this case.